livia-ai/livia-ai-3d-plotting/README.md

 ## Scripts and their functionalities
 - **basic_3d_plotting.py**

-  Python Script to create 3D plot of document embedding with Plotly. <br>
+  Python Script to create 3D plot of sentence embedding with Plotly. <br>
   -> Sentence_embeddings_wien_museum.csv is on Google Drive in folder 04_Data

 - **clustering.py**

   Performs k-means clustering on n dimensional sentence embedding.

+- **triplets.py**

+  Generates triplets(original sample, similar sample, dissimilar sample) given a subset of the the sentence embeddings. <br>
+  Also contains some functions for visualization.

+- **combine_data.py**

+  Not yet functional. <br>
+  Tries to combine all 3 datasets into one big one and peform the same tasks as above.

 ## Some minor enhancements/questions